dojo/docs/dojo/NodeList.rst

 **[Note]** Since 1.7, dojo.NodeList is defined in dojo/query.js.

-**NodeList** are standard Arrays, decorated with many helpful functions which act on each DOM Node in the list.
+**NodeList**s are standard Arrays, decorated with many helpful functions which act on each DOM Node in the list.

 ============